Getting started with Workflows

 - How to design a Multilingual chatbot

-- How to build a Human-like behaviour for your chatbot
+- How to build a Human-like behavior for your chatbot

 - How to create a Routing workflow